analogdevicesinc/iSensor-FX3-Eval/README.md

 The bootloader should now be flashed into flash memory.

+## Issues with Data Ready (Or Any Other GPIO) Not Detecting Logic Level Changes

+If any of the GPIOs do not detect logic level changes after loading the latest firmware, **and** you're using a SuperSpeed Explorer Kit, the most likely cause is a missing jumper on J5.
+Please install the jumper, power off the FX3 board (unplug USB), and try again.

 ## Issues with communicating with the FX3 during long operations

 Certain FX3 API functions can take a very long time to execute.
 Depending on how the function was called, it may even be possible to force the FX3 to become unresponsive.